-- No new appropriations of groundwater may be made except by permit request (regardless of size). - No presently inactive well may be used except with the approval of DNRC.

-No presently active well may increase its flow rate except with the DNRC approval.
+- This controlled groundwater area was designated in response to concerns about drawdown cause by industrial use. - No new appropriations of groundwater may be made except by permit request (regardless of size). - No presently inactive well may be used except with the approval of DNRC. - No presently active well may increase its flow rate except with the DNRC approval.